 The two buildings also prettied up the opening credits of Fred Astaire and Petula Clark’s 1968 musical Finian’s Rainbow.
 (Feel free to snap as many pictures as you’d like in front of both buildings, but do note that the Potter Schoolhouse is now a private residence).

 For lunch, grab a seat at the Casino Bar & Grill.
 The locally sourced, ever-changing menu at this roadhouse-style bar may surprise you, but its history shouldn’t: this was the watering hole of choice for Hitchcock’s crew during The Birds’ filming in Bodega.

-Bodega Head is another famous Birds filming location.
-This area is just as beautiful in our day as it was in Tippi Hedren’s, so get out of the car and take it all in with a walk on one of the headland trails.
-If you’ve brought along lunch from the Bodega Country Store, a cluster of picnic tables makes this the perfect stop for a quick break.
+Bodega Head is just as beautiful in our day as it was in Tippi Hedren’s, so get out of the car and take it all in with a walk on one of the headland trails.
+A cluster of picnic tables makes this the perfect stop for a quick break.

 Stomp the sand off your shoes and hop back in the car to drive further north up CA-1 — and deeper into horror territory.
 About six miles up the coastal road, Schoolhouse Beach welcomed Jennifer Love Hewitt, Sarah Michelle Gellar, Ryan Phillippe, and Freddie Prinze Jr. during a scene in 1997’s I Know What You Did Last Summer.
 But don’t be scared: Any local will tell you this spot’s really more famous for tide pooling than for terror.